nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

    Create templates from Open dialog
-           Saved drawings can be turned into templates (used to make new drawings) via a new option in the Open dialog
+           Saved drawings can be turned into templates (used to make new drawings) via a new option in the Open dialog.
+(This feature may be deactivated using the "notemplateexport" simplification
+           option.)

+   User interface font may be overridden
+           The font used for the user interface (button labels, dialog pop-ups, and instructions) can be overridden from its default ("DejaVu Sans").
+(See the "uifont" configuration option.)

    See CHANGES.txt for the complete list of changes.